dojo/site/content/blog/en/building-dojo-app.md

 }
 ```

-You tel the BTR what the id of the `root` element in your application is and the rendering engine it should use to build the pages.
-As you can, they tried to make it complicated, but just couldn't do it.
+You give the BTR the id of the `root` element in your application, and the rendering engine it should use to build the pages.
+As you can see, they tried to make it complicated, but just couldn't do it.

 _But I need a progressive web app..._